Bengtegard/swedish-adhd-medication-data/README.md

 - `adhd_medication_flat.csv` - Clean spreadsheet format
 - `adhd_fetcher.log` - What happened during the run

-When using the data, please cite it as:

-Läkemedel [Socialstyrelsens statistikdatabas].
-Stockholm: Socialstyrelsen. [citerad: YYYY-MM-DD HH:MM].

-Replace YYYY-MM-DD HH:MM with the date and time when you accessed the data.

 ## Automation

 To automatically receive annual data, use the included cron script.